 THE DIGITAL ART GUIDE

 Being able to stroll aimlessly through the Dolder Grand and admire the works of art undoubtedly has its charms.
-However, if you would like to take a more systematic approach to our art collection, it is recommended that you ask for an iPad at the reception desk.
-With the digital art guide, you can find the location of all the artworks, as well as background information on the works and their artists.
-You can choose to take the suggested route or put one together yourself.
-Some works of art also have a QR code that can be used to access further information.
+However, if you would like to take a more systematic approach to our art collection, it is recommended to use the QR codes, which have been placed directly next to the art, to retrieve further information.
+With the digital art guide, you can find background information on the artworks and their artists.

 TO FIVE-STAR HOTEL